sirouk/quilibrium-node-exporter/README.md

 ## Contributing

 I love contributions!
-Feel free to
+Feel free to open an issue or submit a PR!

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more details.